CLASSIFICATION NO. 911

 - Leads the work of assigned staff; plans, procures, coordinates and directs the work of private consultants for services such as public relations/education, graphics or recycling.

-- Plans and implements sustainability, solid waste and waste reduction program goals and objectives, such as educational and promotional activities designed to conserve resources, promote green building and energy conservation, waste reduction or other sustainability programs.
+- Plans and implements sustainability, solid waste and waste reduction program goals and objectives, such as educational and promotional activities designed to conserve resources, promote high performance buildings, energy conservation, waste reduction or other sustainability programs.

-- Prepares and distributes news releases for newspapers, radio and television, announcing new sustainability programs and developments.
+- Prepares and distributes news releases for newspapers, radio and television, announcing new programs and developments.

-- Coordinates with representatives of Federal, State, regional, business and community organizations in developing and implementing sustainability activities and programs, including cooperative projects.
+- Coordinates with representatives of Federal, State, regional, business and community organizations in developing and implementing materials management, resource conservation, and sustainability activities and programs, including cooperative projects.

 - Maintains records, files and other information systems related to program functions and activities.

-- Researches and analyzes technical data and information for the development of sustainability performance measurements and indicators.
+- Researches and analyzes technical data and information for the development of performance measurements and indicators.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Principles, practices and techniques of public relations and marketing; principles, practices and techniques of community organization, research, planning, project management and program administration; principles and practices of public administration including budgeting, financial planning, purchasing, maintenance of public records and public meetings law; current trends and methods related to sustainability, sustainable business and solid waste management; best practices for this area and technical expertise to address such issues; applicable Federal, State and local regulations; principles and practices of program management.
+Working Knowledge of: Quantitative analysis and statistical research methods; principles, practices and techniques of public relations, marketing, and project management; principles and practices of public administration including budgeting, financial planning, purchasing, maintenance of public records and public meetings law; current trends and methods related to sustainability, sustainable business and materials management; best practices for this area and technical expertise to address such issues; applicable Federal, State and local regulations; principles and practices of program management; English grammar and composition.

-Skill to: Communicate effectively, both orally and in writing; recruit, coordinate and direct volunteers, committee members or appointees; interpret and apply applicable laws and regulations; analyze and evaluate complex problems and devise solutions; establish and maintain effective working relationships with government bodies, County staff, and the public; motivate people to participate in sustainability and waste reduction programs in the community; prepare and deliver oral presentations to public and private groups.
+Skill to: Communicate effectively, both orally and in writing; hire and coordinate the work of contractors; recruit, coordinate and direct volunteers, committee members or appointees; coordinate staff and develop team work plans and annual priorities; interpret and apply applicable laws and regulations; research, analyze, and evaluate complex problems and devise solutions; establish and maintain effective working relationships with diverse groups; lead the development and implementation of projects; resolve challenging customer service and stakeholder issues; motivate people to participate in community sustainability and waste reduction programs; effectively use word processing, spreadsheet, publishing/design, and presentation software; prepare and deliver presentations and trainings to various audiences.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.